griffithlab/civic-docs/docs/using/users_groups.rst

    * - Country
      - User's primary country of residence/research.
    * - Twitter, Facebook and Linkedin Handles
-     - User's social media nicknames, used to display a link to their social media pages
+     - User's social media nicknames, used to display a link to their social media pages on their profile and user cards.